epoupon/fileshelter/INSTALL.md

 The `fileshelter` service is started just after the package installation, run by a dedicated `fileshelter` system user.</br>
 Please refer to [Deployment](#deployment) for further configuration options.
 ## From source
-__Note__: this installation process and the default values of the configuration files have been written for _Debian Bookworm_.
+__Note__: this installation process and the default values of the configuration files have been written for _Debian Trixie.
 Therefore, you may have to adapt commands and/or paths in order to fit to your distribution.
 ### Debian/Ubuntu dependencies
 __Note__: a C++17 compiler is needed to compile _Fileshelter_
 ```sh